-Both cards have tie-ups with online travel partners like Expedia to allow you to get bonus miles, and the Citi PremierMiles Visa Card has deals with the likes of Agoda as well.
+Both cards have tie-ups with online travel partners like Kaligo to allow you to get bonus miles, and the Citi PremierMiles Visa Card has deals with the likes of Agoda as well.
 The Citi PremierMiles Visa Card also lets you convert your Citi Miles to many more airline air miles than the DBS Altitude Card allows.

 Citi PremierMiles Visa Card vs AMEX Singapore Airlines KrisFlyer Ascend Credit Card

-What if you compared it with The American Express Singapore Airlines KrisFlyer Ascend Credit Card?
+What if you compared it with the American Express Singapore Airlines KrisFlyer Ascend Credit Card?

-This card offers 2 KrisFlyer miles per S$1 spent overseas in a foreign currency during June and December.
+The Amex Ascend Card offers 2 KrisFlyer miles per S$1 spent overseas in a foreign currency during June and December.
 You also get 2 KrisFlyer miles per S$1 spent on purchases made on silkair.com, SilkAir SkyShop, singaporeair.com, SingaporeAir App and KrisShop, online as well as in-shop.